 - 1/2 cup Shredded Carrots

 Place the wood ear mushrooms in a bowl and pour boiling water over them so that they are submerged by a few inches.
 Cover with a plate and let sit for 20 minutes.

 To prepare the napa leaves, lay them on top of each other so that they’re spooning.
 Thinly slice across them widthwise.
 Set aside.

-Pour the vegetable broth, soy sauce, rice vinegar, hot chile oil, sesame oil and white pepper into a soup pot.
+Pour the vegetable broth, soy sauce, rice vinegar, hot chili oil, sesame oil, and white pepper into a soup pot.
 Cover and bring to a boil.
 Once the broth is boiling, add the cabbage and the fresh mushrooms.
 Cook until the cabbage is completely wilted, about 5 minutes.

 The wood ears should be ready at this point, so remove them from the bowl, cut into bite-size pieces, and add them to the soup as well.